agampunchhi/DropTrack/README.md

 - Install the required packages for Python3 using this command in terminal - `pip3 install -r requirements.txt`

 # Set up the environment and add the following environment variables -
-`DATABASE_URL`: The URL for your PostgreSQL Database.
+- The URL for your PostgreSQL Database - `DATABASE_URL`
-`BOT_TOKEN`: Token for your discord bot application obtained from Discord Developer Portal.
+- Token for your discord bot application obtained from Discord Developer Portal - `BOT_TOKEN`
-`OWNER_ID`: The Discord User ID for the bot owner.
+- The Discord User ID for the bot owner - `OWNER_ID`

 Run the bot using the following command - `python3 main.py`